freedombox/FreedomBox/HACKING.md

 2. Share the source folder and mount it on virtual machine.
 This could be done over NFS, SSH-fs or 'Shared Folders' feature on VirtualBox.

-3. Run 'setup.py develop' or 'setup.py install' as described above on guest machine.
+3. Run `setup.py develop` or `setup.py install` as described above on guest machine.

 4. Access the guest machine's Plinth web UI from host after setting bridging or